Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ1: Uncertainty in LLMs

-Uncertainty quantification (UQ) focuses on representing various types of uncertainty \cite{baan2023uncertaintyfromtheorytoapplications}.
-We outline different methods for UQ with their advantages and limitations in Table~\ref{tab:base_methods_outline}, where the lower side of the table lists the sampling-based and the upper side of the table lists training and entropy-based UQ methods, the \emph{LLM scalable} column indicates whether a UQ approach is computationally feasible or scalable to apply on large model architectures. {\xmark} indicates inapplicable, {\smark} indicates can be applied to certain layers.
+UQ focuses on representing various types of uncertainty \cite{baan2023uncertaintyfromtheorytoapplications}.
+We compare UQ methods for DL in Table~\ref{tab:base_methods_outline}.
+Lower side of the table lists the sampling-based and the upper side of the table lists training and entropy-based UQ methods, the \emph{LLM scalable} column indicates whether a UQ approach is computationally feasible or scalable to apply on large model architectures. {\xmark} indicates inapplicable, {\smark} indicates can be applied to certain layers.

 Bayesian neural networks (BNNs) \cite{buntine1991bayesian, blundell2015bayesbybackprop, upadhyay2022bayescap} and related approaches of variational inference \cite{Zhang2019CyclicalSG, Daxberger2021laplaceredux} provide efficiency, intuitiveness, and conscientious treatment of uncertainty by obtaining the posterior distribution over model weights using Laplace approximation (LA).
 In BNN, Bayesian layers can be added to the neural network during the large-scale training to model the probabilistic uncertainty alongside the result \cite{Tran2018BayesianLA, Cinquin2021PathologiesIP, Daxberger2021laplaceredux}.
 Such layers can also calibrate uncertainty using Kullback-Leibler (KL) regularization, joint learning, and fine-tuning by maintaining some of the pre-trained weights \cite{He2023PreservingPF}.
-Multiplicative normalizing flows (MNL) provide the uncertainty using multiple mean posterior distributions \cite{louizos2017mnf}.
 While being popular, BNNs require access to the internal state and influence training procedures.

-Uncertainty-aware training incorporates a penalty term of uncertainty to the loss function and mitigates overly confident predictions.
-The objective of that loss can be the consistency of diverse uncertainty estimates by getting the difference \cite{yan2023distortion}.
-Uncertainty estimate can improve model calibration when added into the loss function as an optimization method with accuracy versus uncertainty using stochastic variational inference \cite{krishnan2020improving}.
+Uncertainty-aware training incorporates a penalty term to the loss function to mitigate overly confident predictions.
+The objective of that loss can be the consistency of difference in diverse uncertainty estimates \cite{yan2023distortion, krishnan2020improving}.
 In \cite{bengs2023secondorderloss}, they minimize second-order loss to quantify the epistemic uncertainty.

 Self-supervised learning \cite{kirchhof2023probabilistic} leverages learning tasks to improve the model's understanding of data and uncertainty.
 They train the encoder by adding ambiguity to inputs for probabilistic embeddings of aleatoric uncertainty.
 The pseudo-uncertainty measure can be obtained using contrastive learning to estimate the original uncertainty by comparing augmented data points \cite{he2023clur}.